 Who is FLEX Cup Good For?

 So who would I say this cup is good for?
 It’s good for people who have had trouble breaking their cup’s suction and it continues to be an issue.
 It’s good if you find pinch and grasping your cup hard to accomplish due to muscle weakness or pain.
 It is good if you have a higher cervix or average height cervix.
-The capacity puts it in line with other brands they’re competing against on shelves and it seems to sell quite well from what I can gather.
+The capacity puts it in line with other brands.

 Final Thoughts and a Positive Note

 I recognize and appreciate the design of the FLEX Cup (or rather, the Keela Cup’s design innovations) so for that reason, this feels like an overall positive review.
-It’s a feat of manufacturing and engineering and one I’m sure I’d be far more cheerful to promote were it from ANY OTHER COMPANY.
-I will also fill anyone in who will listen to me rant about my perceived hypocrisy of FLEX Company and how they entered the menstrual cup game after first hating on cups.
-As a devil’s advocate position – maybe they truly misunderstood the design and comfort of cups until they tried them (I know that was my reaction towards discs initially until I tried reusable versions.)
-Ultimately, I want people to experience a better period with safe products that work for them.
-If that ends up being the FLEX Cup that is ok with me… I included the FLEX Cup in the possible outcomes on The Cup Quiz x Period Nirvana because it does serve an important function that may help people succeed with cups.
+It’s a feat of manufacturing and engineering and one that was made possible by Flex when they purchased the Keela design.
+I want people to experience a better period with safe products that work for them.
+If that ends up being the FLEX Cup that is ok with me… I included the FLEX Cup in the possible outcomes on The Period Nirvana Quiz because it does serve an important function that may help people succeed with cups.
 That, of course, is my goal.

-I will say one positive thing about the FLEX Company – they made a concerted effort to distinguish menstrual discs from menstrual cups.
+One positive thing about the FLEX Company buying Instead/Softcup – they made a concerted effort to distinguish menstrual discs from menstrual cups.
 Their decision to rename Softcup as Softdisc, and call both brands “menstrual discs” (now that they owned both) made a lot of sense.
 As an educator, I often run into people saying they had a poor menstrual cup experience only to dig in and find out they had tried a Softcup, a product that functions very differently than a cup.
-Maybe one day I will dive into the history of Instead/ Softcup.
-It was many people’s first introduction to alternative menstrual products and one that paved the way for the modern menstrual cup to thrive.

 Images from FlexFits.com and Softcup.com used in this post and video were pulled from the Internet Archive.
 The Internet Archive saves websites and enables you to view webpages as they were on any given date from the past which enabled me to bring you glimpses of the FLEX Company’s position against menstrual cups prior to 2017.